Rosie Mercado: Weight

 After letting her weight increase to well over 400 pounds, Mercado managed to start losing weight to deal with mobility issues and embarrassment as she became larger and larger.
 She was chosen to be the face of Full Figured Fashion Week in 2010 still weighing over 350 pounds.
 By 2012, she had gotten her weight down to 178 pounds.
 Though once a size 32/34 at her biggest, she is currently a size 12, and now advocates that it is unhealthy for other women to be overweight.
 In August 2017 Mercado implied to Us Weekly that she is currently about 160 pounds.

 Personal life

 Mercado lives in Las Vegas, Nevada and Los Angeles, California.
-She is a single mom of three children, a daughter (born 2000) and two sons (born 2006 and 2007).
+She is a mom of a daughter (born 2000) and two sons (born 2006 and 2007).

 In 2013, Mercado graduated from Tony Robbins Mastery University.
-She promotes body diversity and is now a lifestyle coach that inspires women to embrace their authentic beauty and self love and acceptance, and her and her husband had a son in March 2020.
+She promotes body diversity and is a lifestyle coach that inspires women to embrace their authentic beauty and self love and acceptance.